 If the requirements are met, we send the disability application to the Disability Determination Services (DDS) office in the state in which the applicant resides.
 Using federal laws, regulations, and Agency policies and procedures, the state agency completes the disability decision for Social Security.
 In addition, the Social Security Administration (SSA) reviews a sample of initial disability claims prior to a final determination.
 Once these actions are completed, payment is made for allowances or notices are issued for denials.

 The data contained in this dataset shows the overall cumulative number of elapsed days (including processing time for transit, technical determinations, medical determinations, and quality review) from the date of filing through the date payment is made or the denial notice is issued for all Title XVI initial claims that require a medical determination for fiscal years 2013 through 2016.
-For information on our overall processing time that includes both Title II and Title XVI initial disability claims, go to Combined Disability Processing Time dataset.
+For current information, updated monthly, on our overall processing time that includes both Title II and Title XVI initial disability claims, go to Combined Disability Processing Time dataset.

 Agency Program Description

 Click this link to learn more about the SSA’s disability programs.
 Benefits for People with Disabilities

 This dataset provides the overall cumulative number of elapsed days (including processing time for transit, technical (non-medical aspects) determinations, medical determinations, and SSA quality review) from the date of filing through the date payment is made or the denial notice is issued for all Title XVI initial claims that require a medical determination.
 The data include yearly processing time for fiscal years 2013 - 2016.